-controls related to USAID programs to obtain a sufficient understanding of the design and relevant control policies and procedures and whether those policies and procedures have been in operation (4) identified the agreement terms and pertinent laws and regulations and determined which of those, if not observed, could have a direct and material effect on the schedule of expenditures of USAID awards (5) reviewed the status of actions taken on findings and recommendations reported in prior audits of USAID funded programs, and evaluated whether the recipient has taken appropriate corrective action, (6) determined whether the recipient has used provisional rates to charge indirect costs to USAID and pass-through agencies, and (7) examined the recipient's audited general purpose financial statements to determine whether an opinion is expressed as to whether those statements are presented fairly in all material respects in accordance with generally accepted accounting principles.
-GRF reported total USAID audited expenditures of \$15,658,922 for fiscal year ended December 31, 2021.
+sharing/matching contributions schedule to determine if the schedule is fairly presented in accordance with the basis of accounting used by the recipient to prepare the schedule; (3) reviewed and evaluated the recipient's internal controls related to USAID programs to obtain a sufficient understanding of the design and relevant control policies and procedures and whether those policies and procedures have been in operation; (4) identified the agreement terms and pertinent laws and regulations and determined which of those, if not observed, could have a direct and material effect on the schedule of expenditures of USAID awards; (5) reviewed the status of actions taken on findings and recommendations reported in prior audits of USAID funded programs, and evaluated whether the recipient has taken appropriate corrective action; (6) determined whether the recipient has used provisional rates to charge indirect costs to USAID and pass-through agencies; and (7) examined the recipient's audited general purpose financial statements to determine whether an opinion is expressed as to whether those statements are presented fairly in all material respects in accordance with generally accepted accounting principles.
+GRF reported total USAID audited expenditures of \$ 23,248,848 for fiscal year ended December 31, 2022.

-GRF concluded the fund accountability statements presented fairly, in all material respects, program revenues and costs incurred under the award for the period audited.
-GRF did not identify any questioned costs.
-GRF identified three significant deficiencies in internal control, and three material instances of noncompliance.
-Although we are not making a recommendation for the significant deficiencies noted in the report, we suggest that USAID's Office of Acquisition and Assistance, Cost, Audit and Support Division, Contract Audit Management Branch determine if the recipient addressed the issues noted.
-GRF noted certain matters involving internal control and its operation, and immaterial non-compliance instances reported to the management of the HI Federation in the report on findings and recommendations.
-GRF reported that two prior audit findings were not cleared.
-In addition, nothing came to the audit firm's attention that caused it to believe that HI Federation did not fairly present the cost-sharing schedule, in all material respects, in accordance with the basis of accounting used to prepare the cost-sharing schedule.
+GRF concluded that the schedule of expenditures of USAID awards referred to above presents fairly, in all material respects, the costs incurred and reimbursed by USAID and pass-through entities for the year ended December 31, 2022.
+GRF identified \$11,220 in direct unsupported questioned costs.
+GRF identified three significant deficiencies in internal control that were also reported as instances of noncompliance.
+Since the questioned costs did not meet the OIG's established threshold of \$25,000 for making a recommendation, we are not making a recommendation.
+Nevertheless, we suggest that USAID's Office of Acquisition and Assistance, Cost, Audit and Support Division, Contract Audit Management Branch determine the allowability of the \$11,200 in questioned costs and recover any amount determined to be unallowable.
+In addition, although we are not making a recommendation for the significant deficiencies noted in the report, we suggest that USAID's Office of Acquisition and Assistance, Cost, Audit and Support Division, Contract Audit Management Branch determine if the recipient addressed the issues noted.
+GRF noted certain matters involving internal control and its operation, and immaterial non-compliance instances reported to the management of the HIF in the report on findings and recommendations.
+GRF reported that three prior audit findings were not cleared.
+In addition, nothing came to the audit firm's attention that caused it to believe that HIF did not fairly present the cost-sharing schedule, in all material respects, in accordance with the basis of accounting used to prepare the cost-sharing schedule.
+The general-purpose financial statements of Handicap International Federation for the year ended December 31, 2022, were audited by another auditor, whose report expressed an unmodified opinion.
 Furthermore, GRF concluded that the information in the statement of indirect rate calculation was fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.